 As to the debriefing, we have a great deal of flexibility in choosing the key themes and how to generate some discussion and ownership.
 We have over 150 different slides that we have used over the years.
 Here are just a few of them:

 And we can illustrate some key learning points to make them more memorable:

-Please note that a sister article to this, entitled, “Thoughts on Teambuilding and Aligning an International Business Group” can be found be found by clicking on the title.
+Please note that a sister article to this, entitled, “Thoughts on Teambuilding and Aligning an International Business Group” can be found by clicking on the link.